Alisa Efimova: 2019–20 season

-Partnership with Bloomaert
+Partnership with Blommaert

-2021–22 season
+2021–22 season: Debut of Efimova/Blommaert

 In 2021, it was announced that Efimova had teamed up with German pair skater, Ruben Blommaert and that they would be coached in Oberstorf by Florian Just.

 They competed at the 2021 German Championships, the pair won the silver medal behind Minerva Fabienne Hase / Nolan Seegert.

-2022–23 season
+2022–23 season: Grand Prix silver

-Making their international debut together, Efimova/Bloomaert won the silver medal at the 2022 CS Nebelhorn Trophy behind Deanna Stellato-Dudek / Maxime Deschamps of Canada.
+Making their international debut together, Efimova/Blommaert won the silver medal at the 2022 CS Nebelhorn Trophy behind Deanna Stellato-Dudek / Maxime Deschamps of Canada.
 They then went on to win another silver medal at the 2022 CS Finlandia Trophy.

-Competing on the Grand Prix series, Efimova/Bloomaert competed at 2022 Skate Canada International, however, after a hard fall on a throw in the short program, Efimova bruised her thigh and the pair withdrew from the event before the free skate.
-Going on to compete at the 2022 Grand Prix of Espoo, Efimova/Bloomaert won the silver medal behind Rebecca Ghilardi / Filippo Ambrosini of Italy.
-At the 2022 CS Golden Spin of Zagreb, Efimova/Bloomaert finished fifth.
+Competing on the Grand Prix series, Efimova/Blommaert competed at 2022 Skate Canada International, however, after a hard fall on a throw in the short program, Efimova bruised her thigh and the pair withdrew from the event before the free skate.
+Going on to compete at the 2022 Grand Prix of Espoo, Efimova/Blommaert won the silver medal behind Rebecca Ghilardi / Filippo Ambrosini of Italy.
+At the 2022 CS Golden Spin of Zagreb, Efimova/Blommaert finished fifth.

-The pair didn't compete at the 2023 German Championships due to Bloomaert coming down with a high fever a couple of days before the event.
-Regardless, they were still selected to compete at the 2023 European Championships in Espoo, Finland, Efimova/Bloomaert placed third in the short program but fifth in the free skate and dropped to fifth place overall.
+The pair didn't compete at the 2023 German Championships due to Blommaert coming down with a high fever a couple of days before the event.
+Regardless, they were still selected to compete at the 2023 European Championships in Espoo, Finland, Efimova/Blommaert placed third in the short program but fifth in the free skate and dropped to fifth place overall.

-Going on to compete at the 2023 World Championships in Saitama, Japan, Efimova/Bloomaert placed seventh in the short program and tenth in the free skate, finishing in tenth place overall.
+Going on to compete at the 2023 World Championships in Saitama, Japan, Efimova/Blommaert placed seventh in the short program and tenth in the free skate, finishing in tenth place overall.

-Bloomaert retired from competitive figure skating following the season, citing a lack of funding from the German Skating Union as one of the main reasons.
+Blommaert retired from competitive figure skating following the season, citing a lack of funding from the German Skating Union as one of the main reasons.
 Meanwhile, Efimova expressed her intention to continue competing with a new figure skating partner.